HGGM-LIM/jclustering/README.md

 # Installation

-The installation of  jClustering within ImageJ is straightforward: download the latest binary version available at the [download page](https://github.com/HGGM-LIM/jclustering/downloads) under the _Download Packages_ title and unzip the `jclustering/` folder to the `plugins/` folder of your ImageJ installation.
-Be careful to download the latest binary version (a link with the text `vx.x.x-binary.zip` in the name) and not the latest source code (the link reads _Download as zip_ or _Download as tar.gz_).
+The installation of  jClustering within ImageJ is straightforward: download the latest `.jar` file available at the [download page](https://github.com/HGGM-LIM/jclustering/downloads) under the _Download Packages_ title and copy it to the `plugins/` folder of your ImageJ installation.

 jClustering uses Apache Commons Math version 3.0 for some mathematical operations, so this library also needs to be installed.
 The process is simple: